Are You Experiencing an Anniversary Reaction?

 You might play a recording of a song from the past and dance to it, allowing your memories and the feelings connected to them to rise up and flow out of you.
 If as you dance or move, you encounter hidden feelings of guilt or shame, let them flow, too.

 Even if you simply feel emotionally sensitive, short-tempered, or emotionally tired on the anniversary of a death or other loss, explore what you might be holding on to that you are ready to release.
 Releasing emotions makes it easier for your energy to shift and for new emotions to take the place of the ones you’ve let go of.
-Painting, cooking, writing in a journal, or playing a musical instrument might help you get in touch with the emotions you wish to release.
+Drawing, painting, cooking, engaging in a craft such as sewing, building something, gardening, writing in a journal, singing, or playing a musical instrument might help you get in touch with the emotions you wish to release.
 You will experience them before they dissipate, but connecting to them and feeling them may help you in a healing process you did not realize was incomplete.

 You might want to create a simple ritual and give it a beginning and end that can contain your experience so you do not become overwhelmed.
 Know that you can always release more of your anger, your grief, your survivor’s guilt, or your fear.
 Honoring your anniversary reaction in this way can help you to make space for new memories, emotions, and energies to take the place of the ones you were holding on to.